agony-crypto/todo-app/README.md

 # todo-app
-A first attempt to put in practice all js learnt so far
+A first attempt to put in practice all JavaScript learnt so far